tweag/python-monorepo-example/content/blog/2022-09-14-bazel-nix-migration-experience/index.md

 change something Bazel will rebuild exactly what is necessary and it will do so in the correct order.

-Clearly not building more than necessary saves time, but not building less does too.
+Clearly, not building more than necessary saves time, but not building less does too.
 When a build system neglects to rebuild something it should have, the result is confusion and wasted time because runtime behaviour does not match code.
 After being bitten by this a few times developers will tend to clean the build more frequently, incurring the cost of a full rebuild each time.
 So the